robkuz/robkuz.github.io/_posts/2016-12-20-Creating-Expressive-Error-Messages-with-Business-Rule-Functions.md

 ### Wrapping the error

-Now lets see how we can get rid of errors by throwing exceptions.
+Now lets see how we can get rid of throwing exceptions.
 For this to happen we need to use something like Haskell's Either monad.
 In F# 4.1 such a type will be included.
 For now and as an excercise we will build our own

     type Result<'TSuccess, 'TError> =